imanng/api-overrides/README.md

 ### Proxy Not Working

-- Verify the main API base URL is configured correctly
+- Verify the base API URL is configured correctly in `BASE_APIS` environment variable
 - Check that the base URL is accessible from your server
+- Ensure the base API key in the proxy URL matches a configured base API
-- Review the timeout settings if requests are timing out
+- Review network connectivity and firewall settings

 ## License